 Measuring mercury levels in the top few centimetres of soil is straight forward with the cost of the analysis being about \$40 per sample.
 If the hearing committee thought it was prudent a monitoring programme that started before any emissions and sampled every five years could provide reassurance to the submitters at relatively little cost to the applicant.
-If a soil sample is found to be greater than 0.5 mg/kg a more indepth sampling programme agreed with the council that would examine the spatial extent of any contamination.
+If a soil sample is found to be greater than 0.5 mg/kg a more indepth sampling programme agreed with the council that would examine the spatial extent of any contamination and the consent may be reviewed.